 If you would like to boost your negotiation skills and meet other humanitarian negotiators, joining a CCHN workshop is a great idea.

-You will get access to a safe, informal, confidential and neutral space to learn about negotiation tools and strategies, exchange experiences and advice with other humanitarian professionals, and become more confident frontline negotiators.
+You will get access to a safe, informal, confidential and neutral space to learn about negotiation tools and strategies, exchange experiences and advice with other humanitarian professionals, and become a more confident frontline negotiator.

 👉 Register now for one of our upcoming Peer Workshops or check out CCHN Connect for more learning and sharing opportunities!